-The school may use 1 or more of the following sanctions in response to unacceptable behaviour:
+The school may use one or more of the following sanctions in response to unacceptable behaviour:

-- Sending the pupil out of the class - A verbal reprimand and reminder of the expectations of behaviour - Setting of written tasks such as an account of their behaviour - Expecting work to be completed at home, or at break or lunchtime

-- Detention at break or lunchtime, or after school - Loss of privileges for instance, the loss of a prized responsibility - School-based community service, such as tidying a classroom - Referring the pupil to a senior member of staff - Letter or phone call home to parents/carers - Agreeing a behaviour contract - Putting a pupil 'on report' - Removal of the pupil from the classroom - Fixed term exclusion - Permanent exclusion, in the most serious of circumstances
+- sending the pupil out of the class - a verbal reprimand and reminder of the expectations of behaviour - setting of written tasks such as an account of their behaviour - expecting work to be completed at home, or at break or lunchtime - detention at break or lunchtime, or after school - loss of privileges for instance, the loss of a prized responsibility - school-based community service, such as tidying a classroom - referring the pupil to a senior member of staff - letter or phone call home to parents/carers - agreeing a behaviour contract - putting a pupil 'on report' - removal of the pupil from the classroom - fixed term exclusion - permanent exclusion, in the most serious of circumstances added to the first record and no further red added.
+Behaviours such as being physically aggressive and leaving the site, for example, can be awarded red points without the three-strike rule.

-Just as positive behaviour is rewarded and communicated through Class Charts so is negative behaviour.
-Students are given warnings before receiving a red mark, warnings are given on a three strike basis.
-Students can be dysregulated or in crisis when they receive a red mark, should they continue to need correction to their behaviour within the same lesson they will have further notes added to the first record and no further red added.
-Behaviours such as being physically aggressive and leaving site as examples can be awarded without the three strike rule.
+Just as positive behaviour is rewarded and communicated through Class Charts, so is negative behaviour.
+Students are given warnings before receiving a red point, warnings are given on a three strike basis.
+Students can be dysregulated or in crisis when they receive a red point, should they continue to need correction to their behaviour within the same lesson they will have further notes

-Should a student receive a red mark this is acts as a warning, a prompt for the student to correct their behaviours in line with this policy.
+Should a student receive a red point, this acts as a warning - a prompt for the student to correct their behaviour in line with this policy.
 Teachers and support staff may also wish to think of support that the student may need to do this.
-After 2 red marks in a calendar day the student will need to be spoken to by their tutor.
-After 3 red marks in a calendar day the student will need to be spoken to by the designated pastoral and academic lead for that year group.
+After accumulating two red points in a day, the student will need to be spoken to by their tutor.
+After three, the student will need to be spoken to by the designated pastoral and academic lead for that year group.
 The PAL will explore additional support, changes in curriculum and provision needed for the student to succeed.
 The PAL will also make contact or designate the students tutor to make contact with parents/carers to discuss behaviour also.
 Should this become a persistent occurrence parents/carers will be required to attend the school to discuss behaviour and support to enable the student to make improvements and access the curriculum.
+The PAL should record any contacts made, who made them and when.
+If the contact is delegated, this should also be recorded - and the delegate must ensure there is an audit trail that can be followed.

 Behaviour logs are monitored and behaviours such as physical aggression alert senior leaders at the point they are logged.
-Senior leaders will liaise with PAL's and tutors to investigate the incident and apply an appropriate and proportionate sanction.
+Senior leaders will liaise with PALs and tutors to investigate the incident and apply an appropriate and proportionate sanction.

-All parents have access to a parent Class Charts account so they can monitor their child's performance.
-Tutors have regular contact with parents and communicate both positive and negative incidences.
+All parents have access to a parent Class Charts account, so they can monitor their child's performance.
+Tutors have regular contact with parents and communicate both positive and negative incidents.